Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

  In this section, I took a step further and used a new tool for me, which is considered a machine learning tool with sklearn.
 Here, we built a predictive model to predict the price.
-I also used sklearn and scipy to detect outlier and anomaly properties (the most unusual properties).
+I also used sklearn and scipy to detect outliers and anomaly properties (the most unusual properties).

 ### Challenges I Faced
   This project was not without its challenges, but it provided good learning opportunities: